ozgunozerk/clipprompt/README.md

-# Clipprompt README
+# ClipPrompt README

-Clipprompt is a Visual Studio Code extension that allows users to quickly add code selections to a prompt string and copy the content of that string to the clipboard.
+ClipPrompt is a Visual Studio Code extension that allows users to quickly add code selections to a prompt string and copy the content of that string to the clipboard.

 ### Why?
 What is the problem we are solving here?
 For generating effective prompts, it's crucial to supply relevant context.